 Full coverage comprises liability, comprehensive, collision and any other coverage required by your state.

-Below, you will find the rates for car insurance in Texas for different coverage levels.
+Below are the Texas car insurance costs for three different coverage levels.

 Coverage LevelAvg.
 Monthly CostAvg.
 Annual Cost